ARTISTS and PHOTOGRAPHERS definitions

 An amateur photographer, Adolarious Humphrey Boyd took photographs of convicts in Tasmania (not surprising given his job as a penal officer).

-Below is the entry by the DAAO on Nevin which omits several important details supplied by his biographers Professor Joan Kerr and Specialist Collections Librarian G.T.
-Stilwell in the prototype publication The Dictionary of Australian Artists and Photographers to 1870 (Kerr, ed.
-1992) from which the DAAO staff writers claim to draw their information.
+Below is the entry by the DAAO on Thomas J. Nevin which omits several important details supplied by his biographers Professor Joan Kerr and Specialist Collections Librarian G.T.
+Stilwelll in the prototype publication The Dictionary of Australian Artists and Photographers to 1870 (Kerr, ed.
+1992) from which the DAAO staff writers claim to draw their

 Nevin’s photographic career ended abruptly at the end of 1875 and on 8 January 1876 the studio was advertised for lease.
 ‘Mr Thomas Nevin, photographer’, had been appointed over twenty-three other applicants to the office of keeper at the Hobart Town Hall following the death of the former keeper Mr Needham.
 Despite a tendency to drink on duty, he remained in the position until 3 December 1880, when he was dismissed for being drunk the previous evening.
 The more serious charge for which he had been arrested, that he was associated with (or was) a figure in phosphorescent clothing who had been terrorising local residents by appearing late at night as a ghost, was dismissed for lack of evidence.